Duke University Job Descriptions

 Data

 Selects and implements data capture methods appropriate for the research program.
-Serves as an expert in designing ECRFs and EDCs to collect data according to protocols and research program processes.

-Oversees the process of QA, data corrections, and queries used within the research program, including creating and using QA protocols, queries, summaries and reports.
-Recognizes trends, and recommends strategies to improve processes or retrain staff.
-Serves as an expert data corrections, queries, and quality assurance resource, including liaising with and being knowledgeable about other related resources at Duke.
+Oversees the process of quality assurance (QA), data corrections, and queries used within the research program, including creating and using QA protocols, queries, summaries and reports.
+Recognizes trends and recommends strategies to improve processes or retrain staff.

 Seeks out, integrates, and applies new technical knowledge towards innovation and performance improvement for research program, as relevant.